 The 15 largest commitments are shown in Table 8.
-These exposures constitute 45 per cent of the total portfolio, which is the same distribution as in the previous year.
+These constitute 46 per cent of the total portfolio, compared to 45 per cent in the previous year.
 The right-hand column presents the maximum fulfilment over the time horizon of the analysis.
 For the second-largest guarantee, there is a significant difference between the size of the commitment and how much can be fulfilled in the next five years.
 This is because only a small portion of the guaranteed loans have been paid out.

 In order to provide a more accurate picture, the amounts for guarantees or loans issued to the same counterparty have been consolidated.
-This is because a guarantee holder or borrower that is unable to honour its commitments will usually default on several of its commitments simultaneously.
+This is because a guarantee holder or borrower that is unable to honour its commitments will usually default on several or all its commitments simultaneously.